 In addition to cotton, tomato and polysilicon products, other goods imported from the region include:

-Importers and businesses have been warned by the Biden administration that any individual or entity with supply chain investments in the Xinjiang region could face legal consequences if they do not abide by this import ban.
+Additionally, importers and businesses have been warned that any individual or entity with supply chain investments in the Xinjiang region could face legal consequences if they do not comply with the UFLPA.
 This includes individuals and companies who are linked even indirectly.

 The U.S. Departments of State, Treasury, Commerce, Homeland Security and Labor issued the Xinjiang Supply Chain Business Advisory in July of 2021.
 This advisory provides a full explanation of the situation involving the import ban and human rights abuses.